 not-at-all-fancy-enough wooden heel.

 Part of me is thinking I should just get a little ballet flat to wear to the ceremony (where I’ll be mostly sitting and therefore people won’t be able to see how stumpy I look,) and then I could

 change into the heels for the reception, where the ground will be solid and the champagne will be flowing.
 But that is such an awful amount of work, and a spare pair of shoes won’t exactly fit into my black, satin clutch.

 Stupid weddings.
 I can’t tell you how many times I get asked about what shoes to wear to weddings on beaches, in parks, bogs, quicksand, everything.

 I suppose you could wear flats to the ceremony and just keep your heels stashed in whatever vehicle you will be taking, but far be it from me to ever tell anyone to be practical and miss out on the opportunity to buy NEW SHOES.
 Also: cankles.
 No!

-Black dressy wedges with a solid black heel DO exist (like these! or these!), and I think they’d look awesome with that dress (thanks for the picture! pretty!) and make you look remarkably unstumplike.
+Black dressy wedges with a solid black heel DO exist, and I think they’d look awesome with that dress (thanks for the picture! pretty!) and make you look remarkably unstumplike.